Current ACP Courses and Descriptions

-Advanced Credit courses not fulfilling general education goals or foreign language requirements may generally be used to satisfy general electives at their choice of post-secondary institutions.
+Advanced Credit courses not fulfilling general education goals or foreign language, cultural diversity, or American history and government course requirements may be used to satisfy graduation electives.

-Art History 2291: Issues and Ideas in Art History (3) - Prerequisites: ART HS 1100 or permission of instructor.
+Art History 2291: Issues and Ideas in Art History (3) - Prerequisite: Art 1100 or permission of instructor.
 Intensive studies of a few selected works from various eras and cultures, with special attention to the particular social and cultural factors surrounding their creation.
-May be repeated for credit with a change of topic and permission of advisor.
+May be repeated for credit with change of topic and permission of advisor.

 Studio Art 1030: Ceramics I (3) - An introduction to basic methods and theory of ceramics including work with hand-built construction, wheel techniques, and glazing.

-Studio Art 1060: Photography I (3) - An introduction to the techniques and aesthetics of digital photography, along with photo editing software and printing techniques.
+Studio Art 1060: Photography I (3) - An introduction to the techniques and aesthetics of black and white photography, the camera and the darkroom.